saddle-code/lancerhelper/README.txt

 - Lockdown Blow, Shield Barrage & Shield Counter into Wallop
 - Preference system to choose automatically between different skills (Wallop, Spring Attack or Onslaught)
 - Debilitate, Lockdown Blow cancels if no Spring Attack or Wallop
-- Auto counter on Wallop and Super Leap (AHK/RobotJS is better for this)
+- Logic that auto counters instead of cancelling wallop, super leap and onslaught
 - Spring Attack lock, with the option to turn it off if Adrenaline Rush is on
 - Auto pop beer and brooch (AHK/RobotJS is better for this)
 - Combo Attack into Onslaught (when not moving)
 - Auto Skate when a movement key is being held